journalprivacyconfidentiality/jpc-docs/workflow-submission-author-guidelines.md

 ### Formatting

 - While LaTex is the strongly preferred source format, Microsoft Word files will be accepted as well (functionality, such as hyperlinks, will be lost when using Word).
 - For LaTeX, use the `jpc.cls` class, which will enforce the rules below.
+The `jpc.cls` can be downloaded from https://github.com/journalprivacyconfidentiality/jpc-style/releases or as a template on [Overleaf.com](https://overleaf.com).
 - The text should
   - be single-spaced;
   - use the same 11pt serif font (e.g. Computer Modern for LaTeX documents, Times New Roman for Word) throughout;